-6. Using your hands, roll the sushi up.
-Start with the end closest to the filling, and roll it towards the end without any rice.
+7. Using your hands, roll the sushi up.
+Start with the end closest to the avocado filling, and roll it towards the end without any sushi rice.

-8. Continue making sushi rolls until you run out of rice.
-It should make 3-4 sushi rolls.
+9. Continue making avocado sushi rolls until you run out of rice.
+It should make 3-4 rolls.
 If you have any extra veggies, reserve them and use as a garnish before serving.

-9. Using a really sharp knife, slice the sushi rolls into pieces.
+10. Using a really sharp knife, slice the avocado sushi rolls into pieces.
 Sometimes, I get my knife wet before slicing, because it tends to work better.

-10. Arrange the sushi on a plate.
+11. Arrange the avocado cucumber carrot sushi on a plate.
 Garnish the plate with any remaining veggies from the sushi filling.

 12. Drizzle with a little more sweet chili sauce.
 Serve.